byt3bl33d3r/DOUBLETAP/README.md

 ### Cons

 - You can only proxy HTTP, HTTP/2 and Websocket traffic.
-Not arbitrary TCP.
-(Currently DOUBLETAP only supports HTTP due to some mitmproxy limitations).
+Not arbitrary TCP (currently DOUBLETAP only supports HTTP due to some mitmproxy limitations)

-- Can be somewhat easily detected by looking for a specific header that cannot be removed (See the [Defense & Detection](#defense-&-detection) section for more details)
+- Can be somewhat easily detected by looking for a specific header that cannot be removed (see the [Defense & Detection](#defense-&-detection) section for more details)

-- Does not work against other services hosted on AWS API Gateway.
+- Does not work against other services hosted on AWS API Gateway

+- It can take up to ~30 seconds to receive back a response when issuing a request to a new domain/URL.
+Subsequent requests, to the same domain/URL won't have this limitation (see the [limitations](#limitations) section for more details)

 ## How Does it Work?